mooki46/lab-i-final-lab-mooki46/README.md

 A CUDA implementation.
 The choice of language from which to host CUDA is left open e.g. C++, C# or Python

-## Lab book entries

-1. GPU design - Detail and reflect upon the design of your GPU implementation.
-Focus on the parallel aspects of your solution.
-Clearly explain how you have used threads, mutual exclusion and synchronization in your GPU implementation. (approx. 300-500 words)
-2. CPU design - Detail and reflect upon the design of your CPU implementation.
-Focus on the parallel aspects of your solution.
-Clearly explain how you have used threads, mutual exclusion and synchronization in your CPU implementation.  (approx. 300-500 words)
-3. Performance metrics - Compare the performance of your GPU and CPU implementations, both WITH and WITHOUT graphics.
-Include a description of your performance benchmarks. (approx. 300-500 words)

-## Demonstration

-You will be required to demonstrate your two solutions in FEN 177, running on the lab PCs

-## Submission

-All submissions are via Canvas.

-### Software - CUDA

-Your code, in the form of a Visual Studio solution, source code, and working executables/DLLs, along with any required assets.

-### Software - Rust

-Your code, in the form of a Visual Studio Code, source code, and working executables, along with any required assets.

-### Video

-A short narrated video showing both the CPU and GPU implementations

-### Lab book

-The full lab book containing all labs, as a PDF.